England Football Online

 appearance notes:

 Steve Bloomer extends his tally as England record appearance holder in his final outing.
 Bob Crompton is the tenth player to make fourteen appearances and Vivian Woodward is the 23rd player to have made nine.
-Ben Warren is the 41st to make six, whereas Colin Veitch is the 53rd player to reach five, whilst Jock Rotherford is the eightieth player to have now made four.
+Ben Warren is the 41st to make six, whereas Colin Veitch is the 53rd player to reach five, whilst Jock Rutherford is the eightieth player to have now made four.
 119 players have now made three appearances and 187 players have done so more than once.

 records: